 Cabin Heat is supplied from a heat muff located on the exhaust pipe from cylinder #1.
 Warm air from this heat muff is routed to a heat box mounted on the forward left side of the firewall.
 A flapper valve in the heat box, operated by a push-pull knob on the center console, allows warm air to enter the cockpit.
 A second heat box located aft of the firewall is equipped with a flapper operated by a push-pull knob in the center console that diverts warm air to the windshield defroster vents and fans if needed.
 The fans are controlled by a BLUE switch on the instrument panel.
 Due to the fact that hot air is sourced from a heat muff on the exhaust, there is the risk of Carbon Monoxide entering the cabin should a hole develop in the exhaust.
-A CO2 Guardian 353P-101 Carbon Monoxide detector is installed on the right side of the instrument panel and is continuously monitored by the EFIS EMS.
-An audio/visual alert will occur if a dangerous CO2 level is detected.
-The monitoring system is tested upon initial power up of the CO2 sensor and indicated on the EMS.
+A CO Guardian 353P-101 Carbon Monoxide detector is installed on the right side of the instrument panel.
+An audio/visual alert will occur if a dangerous CO level is detected.
+The monitoring system is tested upon initial power up of the CO sensor and indicated on the External Alarm Indicator.